LoyolaChicagoBooks/introcs-csharp/rst/lab-monodevelop.rst

    way, giving a new name for the project, like lab1.

-TODO:  redo images, viewing pods, copying files from the examples....
+TODO:  redo images, viewing pads, copying files from the examples....

 ..  old - how use?